Many executives now see business intelligence, or its abbreviated acronym BI, as a key buzzword. What does this mean for the future of business?

 Let’s start with the size of the business intelligence market.
 Just a year ago, experts were projecting a need for an additional 1.5 million data handling business intelligence professionals, just in the U.S., with a projected business intelligence and analytics market of over $20 billion within three years.
 Since then, we’ve seen some of these numbers borne out in the rapid trend towards business intelligence adoption.

-With business intelligence tools so front and center in today’s marketplace, what will we see happen to this sort of popular business methodology as we move forward into 2017 and beyond?
+With business intelligence tools so front and center in today’s marketplace, what will we see happen to this sort of popular business methodology as we move forward into the next year and beyond?

 Collaborative Business Intelligence